 - Support for a task force of researchers and practitioners committed to testing and applying new approaches to data use and sharing their results

 In 2019, the Consortium was established with four country teams representing Ethiopia, Liberia, Rwanda and South Africa.
-In 2020, Tanzania and Zambia joined the Consortium.
+In 2020, Tanzania joined the Consortium.

 Learning from Phase 1